peterwolf-pl/pasieka/README.md

 - **SD** to GPIO13 (D7)

 This firmware reads the microphone and periodically posts the frequency to the same `add.php` endpoint without weight measurements.
+It relies on the `core_esp8266_i2s.h` API from the ESP8266 Arduino core, so be sure the appropriate board package is installed when compiling.